AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

     >[!IMPORTANT]
     >
-    > If your administrator has configured the **Disable Edit Without Checkout** option, then you must check out the file before editing.
+    > If your administrator has configured the **Disable edit without locking the file** option, then you must check out the file before editing.
 If you do not check out the file, you will not be able to see the edit option.

 1. Close the asset selection mode and select the topic that you want to edit.